-One thing is for sure from this book – there is no one way to get things done.
+One thing's for sure from this book: There is no one way to get things done.
 Each of the routines in the book is as unique as the next, and the obvious takeaway from this book is that you have to find the routine that will work for you, rather than trying to follow someone else’s rituals.

-After all, creating a routine is an incredibly efficient way to maximise your creativity.
-Here I’ll show you how to break down any ideas you might have about a “normal” ritual, and create a new one that works for you.
+After all, creating a routine is an incredibly efficient way to maximize your creativity.
+Here we'll show you how to break down any ideas you might have about a “normal” ritual, and create a new one that works for you.

 Probably the most common theme throughout the book is that creative people tend to be early risers rather than night owls.
 This is the opposite of the stereotypical idea of the artist or writer, slaving over the canvas or typewriter late into the night.

 Some people have taken this idea to the extreme.
 Writers Milton and Voltaire both got up at 4 a.m. every day.
 Voltaire started work immediately and continued through to midday, whereas Milton at least allowed himself some breakfast before getting down to some poetry.
 John Milton was the very epitome of ‘early to bed, early to rise’.
-He was always in bed by 9 in the evening, and then awoke at 4am for meditation.
-He would then spend the early hours being read to by an aide, who I guess also had to be an early riser.
+He was always in bed by 9 in the evening and then awoke at 4 am for meditation.

-Kant rose at 5 each morning for weak tea, a smoke of his pipe and some meditation.
-He then found time for an hour of writing between 6 and 7 before starting his morning lectures at the University of Königsberg.
-He took a 4 hour lunch at a nearby pub.
+Kant rose at 5 am each morning for weak tea, a smoke of his pipe and some meditation.
+He then found time for an hour of writing between 6 am and 7 am before starting his morning lectures at the University of Königsberg.
+He took a 4-hour lunch at a nearby pub.
 And then a, presumably unsteady, walk for an hour to clear his head before sitting down with friends in the evening to discuss morals, ethics, and logic.

 This super-early rise and shine isn’t something from history.
 Japanese author Hakuri Murakami also rises early and starts work immediately.
-Each person has their own circadian rhythms that dictate when they are most alert and when the start to feel sleepy.
-For some the alertness comes in the morning and for some it comes late in the evening – there are in fact ‘early risers’ and ‘night owls’.
+Each person has their own circadian rhythms that dictate when they are most alert and when they start to feel sleepy.
+For some, the alertness comes in the morning and for some, it comes late in the evening—there are in fact ‘early risers’ and ‘night owls’.